ortisan/aws-terraform-recipes/dms/README.md

 For this recipe, you neeed have a DB Instance RDS (Source) and an Aurora Mysql RDS (Target).

-Follow the [RDS instructions](https://github.com/ortisan/aws-terraform-recipes/tree/main/rds/README.md) to provisione RDS source and target.
+Follow the [RDS instructions](https://github.com/ortisan/aws-terraform-recipes/tree/main/rds/README.md) to provisione RDS DB Instance(Source) and Aurora Cluster(target).

 ## Environment